rudrodip/DOMinoz/README.md

-# DOMino
+# DOMinoz

-DOMino is a minimal DOM reconciliation engine that brings the familiar Component/Element model from React to a simpler, synchronous "domino cascade" architecture.
-DOMino provides a predictable, explicit update mechanism with no hidden schedulers or batching systems.
+DOMinoz is a minimal DOM reconciliation engine that brings the familiar Component/Element model from React to a simpler, synchronous "dominoz cascade" architecture.
+DOMinoz provides a predictable, explicit update mechanism with no hidden schedulers or batching systems.

 ## Core Architecture

-DOMino consists of three primary subsystems working together:
+DOMinoz consists of three primary subsystems working together:

 1. **VDOM Model** - Defines the virtual DOM structure
 2. **Cascade System** - Handles diffing and reconciliation